kesapojat/codebrowser-web-client/README.md

 ## Install Dependencies

-Install Grunt's command line interface globally if necessary with `npm install -g grunt-cli`.
+Install Grunt’s command line interface globally if necessary with `npm install -g grunt-cli`.
 You will also need PhantomJS and CasperJS to run browser tests.
 Install PhantomJS with `npm install -g phantomjs`.
 Download [CasperJS](http://casperjs.org/) (1.1-beta3) and look for the installation instructions from [here](http://docs.casperjs.org/en/latest/installation.html).
 Download development dependencies by running `npm install -d`.